 A risk report is produced by the Group Risk Management function on a quarterly basis and is provided to the IFAL ARC.
 Additionally, a quarterly risk report is provided to the IHP ARC.
-Based on the risk register, these reports contain analysis on the changes in the risk register and top risks, including tail risks.
-In addition, they provide details of the status of risk appetites, Key Risk Indicators, loss data, risk culture and other relevant updates and concerns.
+Based on the risk register, these reports contain analysis on the changes in the risk register and top risks.
+In addition, they provide details of the status of risk appetites, Key Risk Indicators, loss data, risk culture and other relevant updates and issues.